 Baruch Hamavdil or Havdala before doing melacha

-Even after the time of night that hails the leave of Shabbos has arrived[2] the Sages forbade one from doing Melacha until he escorts the King.[3]
-This is done through reciting Havdala in prayer or over wine, or through simply saying the words “Baruch[4] Hamavdil Bein Kodesh Lechol”[5].
+Escorting the king: Even after the time of night that hails the leave of Shabbos [or Yom Tov[2]] has arrived[3] the Sages forbade one from doing Melacha until he escorts the King.[4]

-Reminding women to say Baruch Hamavdil: [12] It is of importance to remind women to say Baruch Hamavdil immediately after Shabbos, prior to doing any Melacha.
+Reminding women to say Baruch Hamavdil:[18] It is of importance to remind women to say Baruch Hamavdil immediately after Shabbos, prior to doing any Melacha.
 One is to mention this obligation in public gatherings.
-Those women who do time consuming Melacha prior to saying Baruch Hamavdil are to be protested.[13]
-Those women who Daven Maariv on Motzei Shabbos are to say Havdala in Ata Chonantanu just like men.
+Those women who do time consuming Melacha prior to saying Baruch Hamavdil are to be protested.[19]
+Those women who Daven Maariv on Motzei Shabbos are to say Havdalah in Ata Chonantanu just like men.
 They are not required to say Baruch Hamavdil after Davening Maariv unless they forget to say it in Maariv.

 Hearing Baruch Hamavdil from another person: Those which do not know to say Baruch Hamavdil are to hear another person say it [and intend to fulfill their obligation through hearing it[14]].

-On Motzei Shabbos which is Yom Tov:[15] Based on the above when Yom Tov falls on Motzei Shabbos one may not begin doing any Melacha which is permitted on Yom Tov until he says Havdala, or recites Baruch Hamavdil Bein Kodesh Lekodesh[16], after the conclusion of Shabbos.
+On Motzei Shabbos which is Yom Tov:[22] Based on the above when Yom Tov falls on Motzei Shabbos one may not begin doing any Melacha which is permitted on Yom Tov until he says Havdalah, or recites Baruch Hamavdil Bein Kodesh Lekodesh[23], after the conclusion of Shabbos.
 It is of importance to remind women of this requirement, and have them say Baruch Hamavdil prior to doing any Yom Tov preparations.

 Q&A